-- 1. Rigid steel conduit or IMC may be used for underground branch circuit wiring without concrete encasement.
-All rigid steel and IMC feeder conduits shall be encased with 3 in. of concrete on all sides.
-All branch circuits exposed less than 8 ft. above finish floor and all feeder conduits run above grade shall be in rigid steel conduit or IMC. - 2.
-PVC Conduit may be used without concrete encasement for branch circuits directly under concrete slabs, when turning up out of the slab, the last 10-foot section shall be Rigid Steel conduit to above grade, then transitioning to EMT is permissible where damage is not likely.
+1. Rigid steel conduit or IMC may be used for underground branch circuit wiring without concrete encasement when installed greater than 24 inches below finished grade.
+All rigid steel and IMC feeder conduits shall be encased with 3 in. of concrete on all sides and have red caution tape in trench 1 foot above concrete.
+Where subject to physical damage, branch circuits exposed less than 8 ft. above finish floor and all feeder conduits run above grade shall be in rigid steel conduit or IMC.